X-RAY: Mapping LLM Reasoning Capability via Formalized and Calibrated Probes: Introduction

 \paragraph{Our approach.} We present \tool, an \emph{eXplainable Reasoning Analysis sYstem} for mapping LLMs' reasoning capability using formalized and calibrated probes.
-Each probe is generated via formal structural transformations, like deepening compositional structure or strengthening cross-constraint coupling, while formally preserving correctness and enabling automatic verification.
+Each probe is generated via structural transformations, like deepening compositional structure or strengthening cross-constraint coupling, while formally preserving correctness and enabling automatic verification.
 This design isolates the incremental \emph{structural information} required to solve a probe.
 It also renders failures structurally interpretable: when a model breaks, failure can be attributed to specific structural factors rather than opaque dataset artifacts.
 We apply our probes across diverse domains, including mathematics, physics, and chemistry, spanning junior- to advanced-level variants.
 Finally, by parameterizing tasks along explicit structural dimensions, \tool naturally supports fine-tuning of reasoning models, enabling curricula that progressively expand extractable structure and diagnose brittle reasoning operations.
 Across multiple LLM families, we observe clear and reproducible differences in capabilities under structurally distinct transformations.
-In particular, reasoning models like \textsc{o4-mini} tend to remain relatively stable under \emph{constraint refinement}, where additional conditions restrict an existing solution space without altering its underlying representation.
+In particular, reasoning LLMs like \textsc{o4-mini} tend to remain relatively stable under \emph{constraint refinement}, where additional conditions restrict an existing solution space without altering its underlying representation.
 In contrast, performance degrades more substantially under \emph{solution-space restructuring}, where modifications require changes to the geometry or representation of the solution manifold itself.
 This asymmetry indicates that reasoning performance is sensitive not merely to problem size or surface difficulty, but to the nature of the structural operation involved.
-Because our probes are generated through programmatic transformations and formally verified by solvers, the resulting evaluation minimizes contamination and ensures that observed performance differences are attributable to controlled structural variation rather than dataset artifacts.
+Because our probes are generated through programmatic transformations and formally verified by solvers, the resulting evaluation minimizes contamination and ensures that observed performance differences are attributable to structural variation.

-\paragraph{Contributions.} We make the following contributions: \begin{itemize} \item \textbf{Extractable structural information.} We reformulate LLM evaluation as a problem of measuring how much structural information a model can extract and manipulate.
+\paragraph{Contributions.} We make the following contributions: \begin{itemize} \item \textbf{Structured reasoning capability.} We reformulate LLM evaluation as a problem of measuring how much structural information a model can extract and manipulate.

 \item \textbf{Formally calibrated probe construction.} We propose a probe construction pipeline, which preserves latent structure while removing superficial cues, with correctness guaranteed by formal methods.